 Short Roots

-The second set of responses from this sower story are people who initially receive the gospel with joy.
-Like the parable's seed on shallow ground, their belief in God is immediately noticeable.
-They begin to show signs of their new zeal by attending a local church, participating in Bible studies and so on.
-As long as things are going relatively good for them they seem to be a committed Christian.
+The second set of responses from this story are people who initially receive the gospel with joy.
+Like the parable's seed on shallow ground, their belief in God is at once noticeable.
+They begin to show signs of their new zeal by attending a local church, taking part in Bible studies and so on.
+So long as things are going relatively good for them they seem to be a committed Christian.

 Diversion Tactic